AMS003010/Chimera/README.md

 Here's all the available CLI commands

-`chimera.exe --path .\data.json`: Start the Chimera server with data from `data.json` at default port `8080`
+`chimera-cli.exe --path .\data.json`: Start the Chimera server with data from `data.json` at default port `8080`

-`chimera.exe --path .\data.json --port 4000`: Start the Chimera server at port `4000`
+`chimera-cli.exe --path .\data.json --port 4000`: Start the Chimera server at port `4000`

-`chimera.exe --path .\data.json --sort products desc id`: Sort records in `/products` route by `id` in `desc` order
+`chimera-cli.exe --path .\data.json --sort products desc id`: Sort records in `/products` route by `id` in `desc` order

-`chimera.exe --path .\data.json --page 3`: Start server with the records paginated with a factor `3`
+`chimera-cli.exe --path .\data.json --page 3`: Start server with the records paginated with a factor `3`

-`chimera.exe --path .\data.json --latency 100`: Simulate latency of `100 ms`
+`chimera-cli.exe --path .\data.json --latency 100`: Simulate latency of `100 ms`

-`chimera.exe --path .\schema.json -X`: Enable automatic data generation using schema from `schema.json`
+`chimera-cli.exe --path .\schema.json -X`: Enable automatic data generation using schema from `schema.json`

-`chimera.exe --path .\data.json --cors`: Enable CORS and allow only domains from `chimera.cors` file
+`chimera-cli.exe --path .\data.json --cors`: Enable CORS and allow only domains from `chimera.cors` file

 > \[!NOTE]
 > Use multiple arguments together for more diverse control